opendistro-for-elasticsearch/sql/sql-odbc/docs/user/tableau_support.md

 <img src="img/tableau_dialog.png" width=400>

 * Click on **Sign In**.
-* You will get a list of tables.
+* You will get a list of tables when the connection is successful.

 <img src="img/tableau_table_list.png">

 ## Analyze Data

+To generate a graph,

 * Double click on any required table from the list and click on **Update Now** to load data preview.